Trusted and Skilled Probate Lawyers in Miami, Florida

 "Wrongful death" is when a person's death is caused by the negligence of another party, which could be in a fatal car accident or medical malpractice, for example.
 To recover compensation for wrongful death, a person must file a wrongful death claim, which can be done alongside personal injury lawsuits.

-If your loved one was killed by another party's negligence, the personal representative of the deceased person's will is responsible for filing a wrongful death suit.
+If your loved one was killed by another party's negligence, the personal representative of the deceased person's estate is responsible for filing a wrongful death suit.
 This claim is pursued separately from probate proceedings and is dealt with as a civil lawsuit.
-If the wrongful death suit is successful, family members may be able to recover funeral expenses and a loss of income to the family household, depending on the circumstances.
+If the wrongful death suit is successful, family members may be able to recover funeral expenses and compensation for loss of income to the family household, depending on the circumstances.

-Most Miami residents do not have experience dealing with probate and when a close family member dies, it can be quite a stressful experience.
+Most Miami residents do not have experience dealing with probate, and when a close family member dies, it can be a very stressful experience.
 Trying to understand the probate legal system, dividing assets and property, paying off debts and taxes, and executing the will can be difficult tasks, particularly without legal assistance.
-If you recently lost a family member and are dealing with probate issues, we recommend contacting a probate attorney at Miami Family Law Group, PLLC today.
+If you need to deal with probate issues after a loved one's death, we recommend contacting a probate attorney at Miami Family Law Group, PLLC today.

-Our law firms principal focus is on protecting families and ensuring that your best interests are taken care of.
-We have a team of the best probate lawyers that can help you with all types of probate services in Miami Dade County, including the execution of a will, payment of debts and taxes, litigation, and much more.
-As your legal representative, we will offer personal attention to your probate case and guide you through the legal process without any stress.
+Our law firm's principal focus is on protecting your family and ensuring that your best interests are taken care of.
+We have a team of the best probate lawyers who can assist with the administration of estates in Miami-Dade County, including carrying out the terms of a will, paying debts and taxes, litigation, and much more.
+As your legal representative, we will offer personal attention to your probate case and help you complete the legal process without any stress.

-Call 305-520-7874 to schedule a consultation with a Miami probate attorney from our law firm today.
+Call 305-520-7874 or contact us online to arrange a consultation with a Miami probate attorney from our law firm today.